GabrielleC-J/project3_cse701/README.md

 false,false,true,true
 ```

+Note that an example input file can be found in the test_input.txt file included in this project.

 ### Log file

 A log of all the tests will be written to a file named ***log_file_big_int_tests.txt***.
 If this file already exists a number will be appended to the end of the name until the file does not exist, thus not deleting any existing log files.